sudo-Cthulhufhtagn/robotont.github.io/source/files/overview.rst

 Overview
 #############

+ROBOTONT is an mobile ground robot with omnidirectional wheels to enable rapid movement in any direction at a desired heading.
-ROBOTONT’s depth camera gives the ability to see like humans and map the entire environment in 3D.
+The sensor system includes a depth camera which allows it to see like humans and map the entire environment in 3D.
-With its omnidirectional wheels, the platform is free to move in any direction at any time.
+The powerful on-board computer facilitates running high performance algorithms and libraries.
+The software stack is open-source and based on ROS (Robot Operating System).
-Its transparent design, extendable hardware, and open source software offer plenty of room for customized extensions.
+Its literally transparent design, modular hardware, and open-source software offer endeless custiomization and extendibility options.

 ROBOTONT currently includes the following out-of-the-box demos:

-2D SLAM, 3D mapping, android and joystick based teleoperation, AR marker tracking and leap-motion controller based interaction.
-ROBOTONT is based on the most widely used software in robotics development called ROS (Robot Operating System).
+   * Android device, gamepad and keyboard based teleoperation,
+   * 2D mapping and SLAM,
+   * 3D mapping,
+   * AR marker tracking, and
+   * gesture-based human-robot interaction.

    .. image:: /files/pictures/robotont_gen_2_3_multi_view.png
       :width: 800